-- CHEM 401.
-Science Seminar.
-(Prerequisite: Biology/Chemistry 301) A series of scientific presentations and discussions offered by students, faculty and invited speakers.
-One hour per week offered only in the spring semesters.
-Student requirements increase as the level of the seminar increases.
-(Also listed as Biology 401.)
-1 s.h. - CHEM 442.
-Advanced Biochemistry.
-(Prerequisite: BIO 342.)
-A detailed study of the biosynthesis and metabolism of carbohydrates, lipids, proteins, and nucleic acids, including glucogenesis, glycogen metabolism, pentose phosphate pathway, β -oxidation, fatty acid biosynthesis, ketone bodies, eicosanoid biosynthesis, cholesterol biosynthesis, bile acids, steroid hormone biosynthesis, the nitrogen cycle, synthesis and degradation of amino acids, nucleotide biosynthesis, and purine/pyrimidine metabolism.
-Three lecture hours and three laboratory hours scheduled weekly.
-(Also listed as Biology 442.)
-4 s.h. - CHEM 470.
+- CHEM 391.
+Independent Study.
+Research, reading, and/or independent work.
+Evaluation based on demonstrated evidence of achievement.
+Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
+1-6 s.h. - CHEM 392.
+Independent Study.
+Research, reading, and/or independent work.
+Evaluation based on demonstrated evidence of achievement.
+Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
+1-6 s.h. - CHEM 470.
 Internship.
 Individual work under faculty supervision with evaluation based on appropriate evidence of achievement.
 Approval of an internship request by the instructor and the appropriate program coordinator or division head is required to be able to register for the course.
 Mandatory Pass/Fail.
 1-6 s.h. - CHEM 490.
 Special Problems.
-A course not currently listed by the Division and offered on an experimental basis.
+A course not currently listed by the division and offered on an experimental basis.
 Prerequisites or special permission may be required as needed for admission to the course.
 1-6 s.h. - CHEM 491.
 Independent Study.
 Research, reading, and/or independent work.
 Evaluation based on demonstrated evidence of achievement.
 Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
 1-6 s.h. - CHEM 492.
 Independent Study.
 Research, reading, and/or independent work.
 Evaluation based on demonstrated evidence of achievement.
 Approval of an independent study request by the instructor, the appropriate division head, and the Provost is required to be able to register for the course.
 1-6 s.h.